aws-amplify/amplify-js/docs/media/authentication_guide.md

         ```https://your-domain-prefix.auth.us-east-1.amazoncognito.com/oauth2/idpresponse```

 * Go to Federation -> Attribute mapping
     * Map Federation Provider attributes to corresponding User pool attributes.
-Please make sure at least Email is correctly mapped.
+For example, if the ```email``` attribute is required in your User Pool setting, please make sure you have ```email``` in your authorized scopes and map it correctly into the User Pool.

 * Don't forget to select this provider in the App client settings
 #### Integrate it into your App